renzon/poc-java-annotation/README.md

 public @interface Mark {}
 ```

-It's interesting note that a Annotation `Mark` uses another Annotations to define
+It's important noticing that an Annotation `Mark` uses another Annotations to define itself.
-if it is going to be available at runtime (`Retention`) and that its targets are methods (`Target`).
+It must define if gonna be available at runtime (`Retention`) and that its targets are methods (`Target`).
-More than been verbose the code is kind of a paradox because `Retention` annotates itself:
+More than been verbose, the code is kind of a paradox because `Retention` annotates itself:

 ```java
 @Documented